maxwolf621/SpringNote/SpringBoot/Authentication.md

 	Object getDetails();

 	/**
-	 - The identity of the principal being authenticated.
+	 - The identity of the principal being authenticated. (e.g. Personal ID card in reality)
 	 - In the case of an authentication request with username and password, this would be the username.
 	 - Callers are expected to populate the principal for an authentication request.
 	 - The <tt>AuthenticationManager</tt> implementation will often return an